McCain's kin weep over casket at emotional memorial; crowds brave Phoenix heat for hours for chance to bid farewell

 Barry and Linda Vittori separately made the roughly five-hour drive from San Diego on Tuesday night.
 Linda Vittori said McCain “epitomizes what I think our forefathers were hoping our country would be.”

+Vietnamese veterans in their uniforms saluted McCain’s casket, and a mariachi singer strummed his guitar and sang outside as a tribute.

-Ray Riordan, an 87-year-old Navy veteran who fought in the Korean War, came from Payson, Ariz.
+Ray Riordan, an 87-year-old Navy veteran who fought in the Korean War, came from Payson, Arizona.

 “I grew up where a handshake was a contract and your word was your bond,” Riordan said.
 “He represented the last of that, as far as I’m concerned.”